DaveBackus/Data_Bootcamp/website/content/bootcamp_duedates_ug.md

 We're willing to give you another week, but the absolute latest time a project can be submitted is **5pm May 13**.
 No exceptions.
 Keep in mind that this is the last possible time, not a target; you're more than welcome to submit your project earlier.
 And honestly, you don't want this to drag on any longer than this.

-**There is no final exam.** If NYU schedules an exam time, which they like to do, we still won't have one.
+**There is no final exam.** If NYU schedules an exam time, which they sometimes do, we still won't have one.